warint/statcanR/README.md

 ### Why SQS?

-SQS stands for SKEMA Quantum Studio, a research and technological development centre based in Montreal,Canada, that serves as the engine room for the SKEMA Global lab in AI and the SKEMA Business School.
+SQS stands for SKEMA Quantum Studio, a research and technological development centre based in Montreal, Canada, that serves as the engine room for the SKEMA Global lab in AI and the SKEMA Business School.

 SKEMA Quantum Studio is also a state-of-the-art platform developed by